aopecho/appdev-chapters/forms-query-strings-and-params.md

 The `<label>` element needs a `for=""` attribute while the `<input>` element needs an `id=""` attribute.

-The value of these attributes can be anything, but it must be unique.
+The value of these attributes can be anything, but remember it must be unique.

 A complete valid form looks like this: